Ransomware attack again thrusts U.S. spy agency into unwanted spotlight

 "Repeatedly, exploits in the hands of governments have leaked into the public domain and caused widespread damage," Smith wrote in a blog post.
 "An equivalent scenario with conventional weapons would be the U.S. military having some of its Tomahawk missiles stolen."

-Some major technology companies, including Alphabet Inc's Google and Facebook Inc , declined comment on the Microsoft statement.
+Some major technology companies, including Alphabet Inc's Google (GOOGL.O) and Facebook Inc (FB.O), declined comment on the Microsoft statement.

 The NSA did not respond to requests for comment.